 Myanmar Tours & Vacation Packages | Top 10+ Burma Trips

-Stepping out of a fragmentary past into a new era of hope and optimism, Myanmar (Burma) is an epic land where thousand of different feelings, landscapes, temples, and people are rolled into one.
-It’s huge, looks like a hundred countries.
+Stepping out of a fragmentary past into a new era of hope and optimism, Myanmar (Burma) is an epic land where thousands of different feelings, landscapes, temples, and people are rolled into one.
+It’s huge, and looks like a hundred countries.
 Probably because there are 135 ethnic groups, each with its own way of doing things.
 Expect to be overwhelmed by radiant cities of gilded temples, enlivened by the unspoiled natural landscape, and humbled by the warm smiles of friendly villagers.
-Even after a lifetime in Myanmar, there would still be more to see, taste, discover and experience.
+Even after a lifetime in Myanmar, there would still be more to see, taste, discover, and experience.
 Take a trip back in time to discover peaceful pagodas, sacred sites, ancient towns, and monasteries of Myanmar.

 Go Myanmar Tours is operated by a local operator in Myanmar & Asia.
 With over 18 years of experience in the Burma tourism industry, Go Myanmar Tours delivers a variety of Myanmar tours & travel packages for individuals, families, and groups of all sizes.
 We also work with you to create a unique Myanmar tour to suit your specific interests and preferences.